chris-dura/code-guides/sass-code-guide.md

 ### [CSScomb](http://csscomb.com/)

 CSScomb has many capabilities, including being able to work with `*.scss` files.
 Currently, I actually only make use of the [plugin for Sublime Text](https://github.com/csscomb/sublime-csscomb) to lint my files as I'm authoring them.
+See [`.csscomb.json`](.csscomb.json) for a sample configuration.

 ### [SASS Lint](https://github.com/sasstools/sass-lint)